data-summary-blog/data-summary-blog.github.io/about.md

 layout: about
 ---

-Chan(https://github.com/yongchand) from PUBG New State Date Team.
+Chan from PUBG New State Date Team.

 Love to learn new things :) (AND I LOVE CATS🐈)

+Please visit https://yongchana.notion.site/ for more info!

 <!-- ### What's New